 Enter The Internet Move Broker

 Internet brokers are middle men, who place themselves between the service providers (the van line and the Booking/Origin Agent) and the customer.
 The Internet broker collects the sales lead and connects that lead with the van line Booking/Origin Agent.
 What's wrong with this scenario?
 Well, there are several issues worth considering.
-The first is determining what value does the Internet Broker add?
+The first is determining what value (if any) does the Internet Broker add?
 It would appear that the answer is "next to none."
 With few exceptions, the Internet Broker provides no customer service or quality assurance functions for the customer.
 In fact it appears that often the Internet Broker gets in the way of direct communications between the consumer who is moving and the Booking Agent, Origin Agent, or the corporate van line service provider.
-As a result, the Internet moving broker creates a model that is exactly the opposite of the Internet's utopian vision of lower cost and increased communication.
-The Internet move broker actually adds a layer between the consumer and the service provider which inhibits communications and degrades service quality.
+As a result, the Internet moving broker creates a model which is the exact opposite of the Internet's utopian vision of lower cost and increased, direct, communication.
+In fact, it appears that the Internet move broker actually adds a layer between the consumer and the service provider which inhibits communications and degrades service quality.

-Most van lines utilize the same tariffs (i.e.: rate books) and allow their agents to discount only up to specific set maximum allowable levels.
+Most van lines utilize tariffs (i.e.: rate books) and allow their agents to discount only up to specific set maximum allowable levels.
 These set levels are -- for the most part -- about the same at each van line.
-Brokers, by and large, speak to the customer of "providing the consumer with access to substantially reduced or lower prices, prices that are much lower than are available elsewhere" and this is a false premise.
+In other words, most movers are providing you with the lowest possible price.
+Brokers, by and large, speak to the customer of "providing the consumer with access to substantially reduced or lower prices, prices that are much lower than are available elsewhere."
+This is a false premise.
 The van line Booking Agents have a natural tendency to price moves close to the maximum discount levels allowed by their van line and, consequently, profitability in the moving industry has been severely reduced since the introduction of tariff discounting.
 Internet move brokers who interject themselves into the COD move process add another "mouth to feed", that is they take a percentage "off the top" that further reduces move profitability for all service providers who take part in the relocation process (the Origin Agent, the Booking Agent, the truck driver, and the van line).
-As a result, the Internet moving broker adds no value and also serves to further reduce the already slim industry profit margins.
+As a result, the Internet moving broker adds no value to the relocation process but also serves to further reduce the already slim industry profit margins.

 Can It Get Any Worse?
 Unfortunately, "Yes It Can"